Jean-Baptiste Bouvier: Works

+Bouvier also composed Les mysteres du Confessional.
+Pyotr Ilyich Tchaikovsky mentions the book in his diary entry for May 10, 1886 (old-style calendar, see Old Style and New Style dates), "The captain gave me the suppressed book Les mysteres du Confessional."

 Commentary on Bouvier

 In The Origin and Development of the Moral Ideas, Edward Westermarck wrote that "[a]s late as the nineteenth century the right of enslaving captives was defended by Bishop Bouvier."
 Bouvier, however, had written on that subject several years before attaining episcopal rank.